 Now, I’m warning you here and I’m telling you these rational things – you probably won’t listen to them.
 And you’ll probably just want to get her back.
 If you contact her before she contacts you or when she contacts you, she’s just like, “Oh, I just want to see how you’re doing.”
 She doesn’t have anything important to tell you.

 She doesn’t say,“Let’s get back together.”
 Over the phone, she doesn’t say that, then don’t meet her.
 Just say, “You remember how I need my time?
 I need to take this time for me,” and she’s got to respect that.
 If she doesn’t respect that, that’s really, really bad.

 The only reason you should meet her again is because she says she has some really important things to tell you about and those important things include that she wants to get back into the relationship with you.
 If it’s not that then do not meet her.
 Obviously, if you happen to meet her on the street or whatever, be polite, be civil and say hi and nice to meet you or whatever.
 But just make it short and quick and get out.
 Just be polite and that’s no more.

 Okay.
 So quick answer, I’m trying to keep these shorter.
 I don’t think this was short, at all, but that was a deep question.
 It kind of handles a lot of different scenarios.
 And thank you for listening.
 So this is Man Up episode 45.
-We’re releasing videos everyday, from Monday to Thursday.
+We’re going to be releasing videos everyday, from Monday to Thursday.
 So look out for that.
 They’re on Facebook and YouTube.
 Make sure that you join the Facebook group.
 There should be a link on this video – if it’s on YouTube or Facebook – it’d be on the link below or next door.
 Click on that link.
 That’s the best way to reach me personally.
 Ask me your questions; I’ll answer them there and until then – man up.